adl/hoaf/README.md

 General Layout
 --------------

 This format is designed so that we can write tools that can process automata in batch.
-A tool could for instance input a stream of automata concatenated together, and process these to output another stream of automata.
+A tool could for instance get a stream of automata descriptions concatenated together as input and process these to output another stream of automata.

 Every automaton is described in two parts: a header, that supplies meta-data about the automaton (such as number of states and acceptance condition), and a body, encoding the automaton as a labeled graph.
 The two parts are separated by "--BODY--".
 The token "--END--" marks the end of the automaton.